anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 The reading from Acts and the psalm are the same every year.

-* **Acts 2.1-21** narrates the pouring out of the Spirit at Pentecost, and the first part of Peter's sermon.
+* **Acts 2.1-21** (see BCP) narrates the pouring out of the Spirit at Pentecost, and the first part of Peter's sermon.
 * **Psalm 104.26-36, 37b** (EV: 24-34, 35b) [or 104.26-37 (EV: 24-35)] includes 'When you send forth your spirit, they are created'.

 Year A